Nashville Cosmetic & Implant Dentistry: Adam Cottrill, DMD

 In addition to addressing missing or deficient teeth, a full-mouth reconstruction plan also considers any other oral or maxillofacial issues needing treatment.
 This may include correcting insufficient jawbone structure, or providing periodontal treatment to stop the progression of gum disease.

-Dr. LuBovich can replace part of an upper or lower jaw lost to an accident or cancer; he may also use his reconstruction expertise to help post-stroke patients regain the ability to speak normally.
+Dr. Cottrill can replace part of an upper or lower jaw lost to an accident or cancer; he may also use his reconstruction expertise to help post-stroke patients regain the ability to speak normally.